missyrestless/llm/README.md

 to operate entirely offline.
 It supports Ollama and OpenAI-compatible APIs, making it a powerful, provider-agnostic solution for both local and cloud-based models.

-The `install` script installs and configures Open WebUI with Ollama integration and Okta authentication.
+The `install` script installs and configures Open WebUI with Ollama and vLLM integration.
 Open WebUI is configured to run securely behind an Nginx reverse proxy.

 ### Ollama and Open WebUI